-b.
-Verification of Correction of Deficiencies
+2. Verification of correction of HQS deficiencies

-The CHFA inspector may elect to do a re-inspection to comply with 24 CFR 5.711(d)(6) to verify that all deficiencies have been corrected.
+The CHFA inspector may elect to do a re-inspection to comply with 23 CFR 982.404(a)(3) to verify that all HQS deficiencies have been corrected.
 A re-inspection is not necessary if CHFA can obtain verification by other means.
-The CHFA inspector may accept work orders identifying the work completed to remedy the deficiency.
+Other than in the case of life-threatening deficiencies, the CHFA inspector may accept work orders identifying the work completed to remedy the deficiency.
 The work order must be signed and dated by the person completing the work.

-When the deficiencies are the responsibility of the tenant, the owner/agent must also certify that the deficiencies have been corrected.
+In cases of life-threatening deficiencies, a work order may also be accepted, but it must also be signed and dated by the owner/agent, or sign a certification that the work has been completed and submit with the work order.
+When the deficiencies are the responsibility of the family, the tenant must certify that the deficiency has been corrected.
+The owner or management agent must also certify that the deficiencies have been corrected.
 Verification that repairs were completed may be made at the next onsite inspection.